bit101/quicksettings/README.md

 ![QuickSettings Panel](images/chrome_pc.png)

+## Setup

 You can directly link to the main minified js file at:

 https://cdn.jsdelivr.net/quicksettings/1.1/quicksettings.min.js

+You can add the script to the HTML page directly, or use require.js to import the code.

 You’ll also need to add one of the QuickSettings style sheets: plain, minimal or minimal dark: